 A statistic of using images in 2020 email markets by Snov.io says that :

-Emails that have images of some kind have more than a .5 % higher CTR instead of the emails which are text-based.
+Emails that have images of some kind have more than a .5 % higher CTR instead of the text-based emails.

 Two-thirds of people claim that they prefer emails that have images.